 Inclusive development requires responsive governments and empowered citizens.
 But what can local officials and civil society organisations do to ensure all voices are heard?

 In this training course, participants will discuss ways to involve citizens – especially minorities and marginalised groups – to create a culture of inclusive governance.
 Participants will learn how civil society can empower citizens to voice concerns and keep their governments accountable to issues affecting their community.

 This training will be a true experience!
 In this course, you will meet the Ombudsman of The Hague and visit examples of joint policymaking and multi-stakeholder governance, such as neighbourhood projects in the city of Amsterdam / The Hague.
-You will also gain practical experience in the use of media during a study visit to Radio Netherlands.
 This course will take place in The Hague from 8 to 19 April 2019.

 This course will help you: